mattyturn95/travel-app/README.md

 ## Testing

 The user is prompted to choose one of twelve countries contained in the dropdown menu and then a city in that country.
 Choosing all from the dropdown menu will allow the user to select any city in the world.
+Clicking on the span containing the plus symbol in the results table will add that result to the itinerary.
+Clicking on the cross contained in the span symbol will remove that item while clicking the name itself will toggle a strike-through css property on the relevant name.

 If the user clicks the visit, stay or dine button without first selecting a country and/or city, Montluçon, France will act as the default city.